 YottaDB recommends rotating (changing) the encryption key of the database for better security.
 The frequency of encryption key rotation depends on your security requirements and policies.
 MUPIP REORG -ENCRYPT provides the option to encrypt a database or rotate the keys of an already encrypted database.
 If you are using replication, you can encrypt the replicating secondary instance first to prevent your originating primary instance from any additional IO load that MUPIP REORG -ENCRYPT may add.
 YottaDB suggests using different encryption keys for different instances, so that if the keys for one instance are compromised, the application can be kept available from another instance whose keys are not compromised, while changing the encryption keys on the instance with compromised keys.
 For more information, refer to “-Encrypt”.

 As noted in the Tested Reference Implementations, YottaDB includes the source code to a reference implementation that uses widely available encryption packages.
 It is your choice: you can decide to use the packages that YottaDB was tested against, or you can choose to interface YottaDB to any other package of your choice.
 As noted earlier, YottaDB neither recommends nor supports any specific package (not even those that we test against) and you should ensure that you have confidence in and support for whichever package you intend to use in production.
-The reference implementation is provided, compiled as ready-to-compile source code that you can customize to meet your needs.
+The reference implementation is provided as ready-to-compile source code that you can customize to meet your needs.

 Building the reference implementation from source code requires the standard development tools for your platform, including the C compiler, make, ld, standard header files, header files for encryption libraries, etc.